How to Easily Disable Laptop Keyboards on Windows 11, 10, 8, 7?

 Once the driver has been installed, proceed to restart your laptop.
 You will notice that the inbuilt keyboard has been disabled permanently.

-Of all these options listed above, the Device Manager method is by far the safest and easiest one.
+Of all these options listed above, the Device Manager method is the safest and easiest.
 It will enable you to disable your laptop keyboard without any additional risk to your device.